 Hi there!
 We have been hard at work building this brewery keeping in mind sustainable practices and using local materials and craftsmen.
 We love our town of Berlin, Maryland and hope you join us in our taproom for a couple of pints and growlers.
 Our goal is to produce distinctive beers whose quality is unsurpassed using new and traditional brewing methods.

 A light, crisp ale brewed with Noble hops and malts from the Cologne region of Germany.
 Slightly grainy with a touch of floral hops.

 Walk through the brew house every Saturday at 3pm on our free tour.
-Later in the evening, at 6pm, we will be releasing our new barrel aged bottle, Funkus Saisonus.
+Later in the evening, at 8pm local musicians, Zach & Melissa will be performing live.

 Football Sunday: Watching football on our 60” screen with a pint in hand sums up Sundays here!